-Survey Completed in Phase I Summary of Results Ecological Land Classification (Validation) A total of 16 vegetation communities were documented Wildlife Habitat Survey Ten different types of habitat were identified of which, eight were identified as being significant: Colonially-Nesting Bird Breeding Habitat (Bank and Cliff) Seeps and Springs Amphibian Breeding Habitat Species of Conservation Concern: Striped Cream Violet Species of Conservation Concern: American Gromwell Species of Conservation Concern: Slender Satin Grass Species of Conservation Concern: Green Dragon Species of Conservation Concern: Shrubby St. John's Wort Amphibian Breeding Survey Four frog/toad species were observed; all of which are common to London Salamander Search Red-backed Salamander confirmed Breeding Birds During the breeding season, 55 species were observed and an additional 25 during the migration periods.
+Survey Completed in Phase I Summary of Results Ecological Land Classification (Validation) A total of 16 vegetation communities were documented Wildlife Habitat Survey Ten different types of wildlife habitat (not including Species at Risk) were identified of which, eight were identified as being significant (listed below): Colonially-Nesting Bird Breeding Habitat (Bank and Cliff) Seeps and Springs Amphibian Breeding Habitat Species of Conservation Concern: Striped Cream Violet Species of Conservation Concern: American Gromwell Species of Conservation Concern: Slender Satin Grass Species of Conservation Concern: Green Dragon Species of Conservation Concern: Shrubby St. John's Wort Amphibian Breeding Survey Four frog/toad species were observed; all of which are common to London Salamander Search Red-backed Salamander confirmed Breeding Birds During the breeding season, 55 species were observed and an additional 25 during the migration periods.
 Ten species (9 migrants, 1 breeding) had not been previously identified in the MVHF ESA Flora A total of 564 flora species were identified during the inventory with 151 (27%) of those not previously recorded in the MVHF ESA Butterflies 48 species of butterfly.
 52% (25) were not previously documented Dragonflies & Damselflies 41 species of dragonflies/damselflies.
-32% (13) were not previously documented Mammals 20 species were observed during the inventory and by the general public Species at Risk Threatened, Endangered under the Ontario Endangered Species Act, 2007 that were observed/documented in the MVHF ESA include: False-rue Anemone (THR) Queensnake (END) Kentucky Coffee-tree (END) Cucumber Magnolia (END) Butternut (END) Spiny Softshell (THR) Three SAR bats were observed along the edge of the MVHF ESA and included: Little Brown Myotis (END) Northern Long-eared Myotis (END) Tri-coloured Bat (END) (listed as END since Phase I)
+32% (13) were not previously documented Mammals 20 species were observed during the inventory and by the general public Species at Risk Threatened, Endangered under the Ontario Endangered Species Act, 2007 that were observed/documented in the MVHF ESA include: False-rue Anemone (THR) Queensnake (END) Kentucky Coffee-tree (END) Cucumber Magnolia (END) Butternut (END) Spiny Softshell (END) (uplisted from THR to END since Phase I) Three SAR bats were observed along the edge of the MVHF ESA (south) by a member of the public using audio equipment to record bat echolocation calls included: Little Brown Myotis (END) Northern Long-eared Myotis (END) Tri-coloured Bat (END) (listed as END since Phase I)